Don't miss the deadline. Apply now >

 Small Business Grants for Women in New York

-To start, WomensNet offers grants to women in New York (as well as all across the United States).
-It’s our Amber Grant for Women, where we award $10,000 each month to a woman-owned business.
-At the end of the year, we’ll award another Amber Grant — in the amount of $25,000 — to one of the (12) monthly winners.
-That means someone will earn a total of $35,000 this year.
+To start, WomensNet offers a trio of $10,000 grants every month to women startups and small businesses.
+It’s our Amber Grants for Women program.
+At the end of the year, we’ll award another three Amber Grants — in the amount of $50,000 each — to three of the past 36 monthly winners.
+That means three women will earn a total of $60,000 this year for their startup or small business.

 One of our past Amber Grant winners (Krista Woods of GloveStix) appeared on Shark Tank, QVC and the TODAY show.
 Another Amber Grant winner — Maia Josebachvili of Urban Escapes — had her business acquired by LivingSocial.